-Hey there oily dudes of oilness… Over the past few months I have discussed many types of essential oils, their uses and whether are they are actually any good or not.
-And, although I try to mansperiment with as many of the things Italk about as possible, there are many ideas, recipes and oils that I have discussed that I simply haven’t had the time, or the oils to fully experience them all.
+Hey there oily dudes of oilness… Over the past few months I have discussed many types of essential oils, their uses and whether they are actually any good or not.
+I try to mansperiment with as many of the things I talk about as possible.
+However there are many ideas, recipes and essential oils that I have discussed that I simply haven’t had the time, or the oils to fully experience them all.
 In these cases I am obviously just providing options for you to try rather than speaking from experience.
-So today I thought I would take things back to a simpler, quieter pace and discuss with you the essential oils I use in my day to day life.
+So today I thought I would take it back to a simpler, quieter pace and discuss with you the essential oils I use in my day to day life.

-When I say essential oils I use, I mean the oils I use every or most days and not just every now and then or when I am writing a post.
-There will be no scientific proof or argument given to these uses – just my own opinion on them in regards to what I use them for and what the effects of them are to me, and my family.
-I will even discuss the uses I have had that have not worked at all – like when I tried to use clove essential oil to kill weeds… but I am getting ahead of myself…
+When I say essential oils I use, I mean the oils I use every or most days.
+Not just just the ones I use every now and then or when I am writing a post.
+There will be no scientific proof or argument given to these uses.
+Just my own opinion on them in regards to what I use them for and what the effects of them are to me, and my family.
+I will even discuss the uses I have had that have not worked at all, like when I tried to use clove essential oil to kill weeds… But I am getting ahead of myself.

 Oh, and thanks to my amazing wife for her assistance to my question “So, what oils do I actually use on a day to day basis?”.
-Again, I offer no rhyme nor reason for the outcomes of my use of these oils – it simply is what it is.
+Again, I offer no rhyme nor reason for the outcomes of my use of these oils.
+It simply is what it is.

-These are the oils we use daily – or close enough to it that they are always at hand:
+These are the oils we use daily, or close enough to it that they are always at hand:

 Northern Lights Black Spruce

 What I use it for?
 If you have read any of my posts over the past few months you will know that this is my favorite all time essential oil.
 I mean, I LOVE this stuff.
 I sniff it when I am stressed, I diffuse it when I am working at home, I drip it on my shirt collar when I want the scent to linger just a little longer and I use it with coconut oil to shave with.
-I mean, this oil is the best!!
+This oil is the best!!

-What does it do for me: It calms me.
+What does it do for me?
+It calms me.
 I sniff it straight from the bottle and it calms me.
 I mean I really don’t have a lot to stress about in my life but when things get a little strained, I simply grab it and sniff it.
 It is one of the few oils where I genuinely love the smell so I use it whenever I can.

 What I use it for?
 I have stated in the past that this is the first oil that I ever came into contact with.
 I suffer from leg cramps quite often due to some childhood operations.
 My wife rubbed it onto my muscles when they were cramping and I have done it ever since.

-What does it do for me: The cramps stop.
+What does it do for me?
+The cramps stop.
 In the past I would have taken paracetamol but now I don’t have to.
-I simply mix three or four drops with a tiny bit (about half a teaspoon in my hand – just enough for one application) of coconut oil and rub it onto the crampy bit.
+I simply mix three or four drops with a tiny bit (about half a teaspoon in my hand, just enough for one application) of coconut oil and rub it onto the crampy bit.
 The cramps are usually gone in about 5 minutes.

-What I use it for: This one is my wife’s doing.
+What I use it for?
+This one is my wife’s doing.
 She mixes it and plasters it on me whenever a need arises.
 She drops it neat onto my wrists at night before sleep and on my face under my eyes and my upper lip bit (where my mustache would be if I had one) after my shower.
 Honestly, she chases me around the house with this stuff.

 Note: She sometimes hits me with Lavender if it is closer – works the same

-What I use it for: Living near the beach as we do there are plenty of biteys around – Mozzies, March Flies, Sand Flies, Midges) why do we live here again?
+What I use it for?
+Living near the beach as we do there are plenty of biteys around (Mozzies, March Flies, Sand Flies, Midges) why do we live here again?
 Anyway… a single drop on the old bitey area.

 Note: We sometimes use Frankincense for this also.

-What does it do for me: It stops me itching.
+What does it do for me?
+It stops me itching.
 The best thing I have noticed however is I usually start itching again a few days later.
 Another drop and all gone!
 We use it a lot on our son for the same reason.
-His skin reacts a lot worse than mine to these bites – especially the midges – and he scratched until he bleeds.
-Some in the past have even turned into Staph infections requiring a doctors visit and anti-biotics.
-Since we have been using this – no more issues for him.
+His skin reacts a lot worse than mine to these bites, especially the midges, and he scratched until he bleeds.
+Some in the past have even turned into Staph infections requiring a doctors visit and antibiotics.
+Since we have been using this, no more issues for him.
 Smells like oranges to me which is weird as orange is not one of the oils in the blend.

-What I use it for: Sleep, we use it to get our kid to sleep.
+What I use it for?
+Sleep, we use it to get our kid to sleep.

 I get this rolled onto my feet also if the Frankincense is not around.

 What I use it for?
 I have described this one in other posts as having the same aroma as Deep Heat, which is an Australian brand sports cream used for inflammation, keeping joints warm and assisting with arthritis.
 My use is of a similar nature as I am not getting any younger and, having had to give up many of my sporting pursuitsin the past few years I find myself in the gym, pool and Pilates studio more and more.
 I use this one (80% carrier and 20% oil) on my shoulder when the tendinitis flares up.

-What does it do for me: I was really skeptical about this one when Nic purchased it (with this use in mind of course).
+What does it do for me?
+I was really skeptical about this one when Nic purchased it (with this use in mind of course).
 And whilst it certainly takes a little longer than the Deep Heat to really get in there, I have to again admit that it does relieve my shoulder pain.
-I will add at this stage that if I am going swimming I add my Panaway and Peppermint concoction (see below) to my shoulder beforehand so that may be part of the improvement also – but who really cares?
+I will add at this stage that if I am going swimming I add my Panaway and Peppermint concoction (see below) to my shoulder beforehand so that may be part of the improvement also.
+But who really cares?
 It seems to be working for me.

 Oh, and do not ever add this one to your skin without a carrier oil – trust me, I made that mistake once!